Chesapeake Bay 2019 Report Card Released

 Emerging organic contaminant levels greatly influenced by stream flows, seasons

-UNIVERSITY PARK, Pa. — Flow rates and time of year must be taken into account to better understand the potential risks posed by emerging organic contaminants in rivers and streams, according to Penn State researchers who studied contaminant concentrations and flow characteristics at six locations near drinking water intakes in the Susquehanna River basin.
+January 29, 2020 UNIVERSITY PARK, Pa. — Flow rates and time of year must be taken into account to better understand the potential risks posed by emerging organic contaminants in rivers and streams, according to Penn State researchers who studied contaminant concentrations and flow characteristics at six locations near drinking water intakes in the Susquehanna…

 Whole Farm Revenue Protection Insurance workshop for sugarbeet growers, lenders, insurers on Feb.
 13